crown-of-napoleon/Florist-Database/README.md

 {
 "_id": "note_id",
-"title": "Note Title",
+"title": "Flower Title",
+"price": "FLower Price",
+"quantity": "Flower Quantity",
 "content": "Note Content"
 }

 ### GET /
-- Retrieves all notes
+- Retrieves all entries
-- Response (200 - OK): Array of all notes
+- Response (200 - OK): Array of all entries

 ### DELETE /:id
+- Deletes an entry by ID
+- Response (200 - OK): Deleted entry object

+### PATCH /:id
-- Deletes a note by ID
+- Modify a note by ID
-- Response (200 - OK): Deleted note object
+- Response (200 - OK): Modified the quantity of the entry object

 ## Running the Project
 To run the project locally: